Conversations done

 Miguel Rubio Zapata

-Is a Peruvian director, theatre researcher, and founding member of Grupo Cultural Yuyachkani.
+Peruvian director, theater researcher and founding member of the Grupo Cultural Yuyachkani.

-What do we find behind the performance, behind the long dedication to rehearsals and the meeting with the spectators?
-The motivation of women and men, the choices of the actors, directors and all those who participate in the creative process.
-What are the motivations today in this time of bewilderment?
+What do we find behind the show, behind the long commitment of the rehearsals and the meeting with the spectators?
+The motivations of women and men, the choices of the actors, directors and all those who participate in the creative process.
+What are the reasons today in this time of bewilderment?

 June 28, 2021